top of page

 The Magic of Disney Animation Concept Art from @disneyparksblog.com

-Disney is bringing it back to Disney's Hollywood Studios, but not as a simple class.
-The new Magic of Disney Animation is being built as a full walkthrough attraction, complete with interactive exhibits, character encounters, and a brand-new Olaf animatronic designed to guide guests through the experience.
+This new experience does more than bring a fresh attraction to Hollywood Studios—it brings back heart.
+Animation has always been the soul of Disney, and this offering gives it a much-needed spotlight inside a park that has shifted heavily toward big franchises.
+The new Magic of Disney Animation is a full walkthrough attraction, complete with interactive exhibits, character encounters, and a brand-new Olaf animatronic designed to guide guests through the experience.

 Concept art for the new Olaf animatronic coming to the Magic of Disney Animation at Disney Hollywood Studios | Image Credit: Disney